beyondnetPeru/beyondnetperu/README.md

 Hi there

 - 👋 I'm Alberto Arroyo (beyondnet)
-- 🔭 I’m currently working on some projects related with nodejs, js, typescript and C#
+- 🔭 I’m currently working on some projects related to nodejs, js, typescript, and NET C#
 - 🌱 I’m currently learning all sorts of stuff!
-Mostly Docker, Kubernetes, nodejs, cloud, JS, TS, C#, .NET and Architecture Design.
+Mainly oriented to AI
-- 👯 I’m looking to collaborate on open source projects.
+- 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: beyondnet.peru@gmail.com
-- 📫 I am researching constantly NESTJS, join us: http://nestjslatam.org/
+- 📫 I am researching constantly NESTJS, JavaScript, TypeScript, and C#.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: musician and soccer player